openmaptiles/openmaptiles/README.md

 make clean && make && docker-compose run import-sql
 ```

-Now you are ready to **generate the vector tiles** using a single process (for a full blown distributed workflow of rendering tiles check out [openmaptiles/distributed](https://github.com/openmaptiles/distributed)).
+Now you are ready to **generate the vector tiles**.
 Using environment variables
 you can limit the bounding box and zoom levels of what you want to generate (`docker-compose.yml`).

 ```